Northern Australia Geochemical Survey

 The NAGS project is targeting transported soil samples, collected on the floodplains of large water catchments.

-- Focussing on the main area of sampling in the Tennant Creek—Mt Isa region in the Northern Territory and Queensland, with one sample representing approximately 500 km2.
-The sample collection follows a cut-down version of the NGSA routine (only the top 0-10 cm depth of the soil profile is sampled).
+The project focused on the Tennant Creek—Mt Isa region in the Northern Territory and Queensland, with one sample representing approximately 500 km2.
+The sample collection followed a cut-down version of the NGSA routine (only the top 0-10 cm depth of the soil profile is sampled).

-To extract the maximum amount of geochemical information, the samples are analysed for more than 60 elements using state-of-the-art analytical techniques.
+To extract the maximum amount of geochemical information, the samples have been analysed for more than 60 elements using state-of-the-art analytical techniques.

-Analysis of the samples is underway at Geoscience Australia and external laboratories using a variety of techniques.
+Analysis of the samples have been completed at Geoscience Australia and external laboratories using a variety of techniques.

 - Publicly available datasets of quality-controlled data and associated metadata.
-The first data release from the project is now available.
-The dataset includes:
+Two data releases from the project are now available: data release I and data release II.
+These datasets include:

 - Information on the sampling sites (catchments and sample locations);